Get support from A&P

 The Italian construction workers’ social security fund cassa edile

-Posted workers in the construction sector have to be registered and pay contribution to the competent Cassa Edile, their social security fund, since their working condition has to be adapted to the relevant national collective agreement as a result of national (D.Lgs.
+Posted workers in the construction sector have to be registered and pay contribution to the competent Cassa Edile.
+In fact, their working condition has to be adapted to the relevant national collective agreement as a result of national (D.Lgs.
 17/07/2016 n.136) and EU (Directive 2014/67) rules.

 This does not apply to workers from countries that have entered a Convention with Italy on the issue (Germany, France, Austria, San Marino).